Mirror-image life: Possibility of mirror-image life

+The possibility of mirror-image life has been discussed since Louis Pasteur's 1860 work on molecular asymmetry.

-Advances in organic chemistry and synthetic biology may, in the distant future, lead to the possibility of fully synthesizing a living cell from small molecules, which could enable synthesizing mirror-image cells from mirrored versions (enantiomers) of life's building-block molecules.
-Some important proteins in the central dogma of molecular biology have been synthesized in mirror-image versions, including polymerase in 2016.
+Advances in organic chemistry and synthetic biology may, in the future, lead to the possibility of fully synthesizing a living cell from small molecules, which could enable synthesizing mirror-image cells from mirrored versions (enantiomers) of life's building-block molecules.
+Some important proteins in the central dogma of molecular biology have been synthesized in mirror-image versions, including DNA polymerase in 2016 and RNA polymerase in 2022.

 Reconstructing regular lifeforms in mirror-image form, using the mirror-image (chiral) reflection of their cellular components, could be achieved by substituting left-handed amino acids with right-handed ones, in order to create mirror reflections of proteins, and likewise substituting right-handed with left-handed nucleic acids.
 Because the phospholipids of cell membranes are also chiral, American geneticist George Church proposed using an achiral fatty acid instead of mirror-image phospholipids for the membrane.
 (Note: An achiral version of phospholipids is not strictly required, as both chiralities of phospholipids are already used in the cell membrane of existing life forms: eukaryotes and bacteria use one chirality (G3P) while archaea use the other (G1P).
 The two have even been mixed using genetic engineering, producing viable modified E. coli.
 Genetic evidence for a natural mixed-membrane system have also been found, pending definitive proof by chemical analysis.)

-Electromagnetic force (chemistry) is unchanged under such molecular reflection transformation (P-symmetry).
+Electromagnetism, the dominant interaction in chemistry, is unchanged under mirror-image transformation (P-symmetry).
 There is a small alteration of weak interactions under reflection, which can produce very small corrections that theoretically favor the natural enantiomers of amino acids and sugars, but it is unknown if this effect is large enough to affect the functionality of mirror-image biomolecules or explain homochirality in nature.